gdepeute/dae.notes/cust.iqgeo.md

     - He likes the solution, however unclear what's needed/desired for their Japanese customers
     - Would like to give access to Nessig and his Japanese sales guys (trial) to begin to understand it and to do Japanese demo (localization)
   - He's like to get Nessig trials, but how long are we comfortable them understanding the data?

+  - Bob asked for (non-binding) "term sheet" in order to use for fundraising.
+They hit cash flow positive this past year.
+Even if pricing TBD.